 WTO provides equal employment opportunities for all applicants and employees.
 It is the policy of the firm that all employees shall work in an environment free from all forms of discrimination.
 The firm does not unlawfully discriminate on the basis of race, religion, color, sex, age, national origin, disability, marital status, sexual orientation, or veteran status in matters of hiring, promoting, disciplining, and rewarding employees.

-In 2013, 33% of all WTO lawyers are women and 9% are minorities.
-Women account for 18% of WTO partners and 39% of WTO associates.
-Minority lawyers account for 9% of WTO partners and 11% of WTO associates.
+38% of all WTO lawyers are women and 7% are minorities.
+Women account for 20% of WTO partners and 46% of WTO associates.
+Diverse lawyers account for 7% of WTO partners and 9% of WTO associates.

-According to data published by The National Association of Law Placement in December 2012, WTO's percentages are comparable to Denver law firms where 32% of the lawyers are women and 9% are minorities and to law firms of less than 100 lawyers nationally where 29% of the lawyers are women and 9% are minorities.
+According to data published by The National Association of Law Placement in December 2012, WTO's percentages are comparable to or better than Denver law firms, where 32% of lawyers are women and 9% are minorities, and to law firms of less than 100 lawyers nationally, where 29% of lawyers are women and 9% are minorities.